AyushVaZe67/AyushVaZe67/README.md

 ---
 ## 🎯 Career Objective

-Aspiring data scientist with a strong foundation in computer engineering and hands-on experience in machine learning and deep learning.
-Recently completed training in ML, DL, and GenAI, and currently deepening my expertise in data science.
-Enthusiastic about computer vision, with a keen interest in OpenCV and YOLO for image and video-based applications.
-Also experienced in developing intuitive Android and cross-platform apps with integrated AI features.
-Passionate about turning data into practical, impactful solutions.
+Aspiring Data Scientist with a strong foundation in computer engineering and hands-on experience in machine learning, deep learning, and Generative AI.
+Completed training in ML, DL, and GenAI, and currently deepening expertise in data science.
+Enthusiastic about computer vision, with practical experience using OpenCV and YOLO for image and video-based applications.
+Skilled in building LLM-powered applications using LangChain and Hugging Face APIs, and in developing scalable AI backends with FastAPI.
+Also experienced in creating intuitive Android and cross-platform applications with integrated AI features, driven by a passion for transforming data into impactful, real-world solutions.

 ---